UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Oncor delivery charges represent the cost of maintaining the grid, including poles, wires, and meters, and are passed through directly to consumers without markup by retail providers.

-• The current 2025-26 Oncor residential delivery rate consists of a fixed monthly fee plus a variable rate per kilowatt-hour (kWh) that changes based on regulatory approvals.
+• The current 2026 Oncor residential delivery rate consists of a fixed monthly fee plus a variable rate per kilowatt-hour (kWh) that changes based on regulatory approvals.

 • You cannot negotiate these delivery fees, but you can reduce your total cost by lowering your energy consumption through home efficiency upgrades and smart usage habits.

 If you live in the Dallas-Fort Worth metroplex or other parts of North Texas, you have likely noticed a specific line item on your electricity bill labeled “Oncor Delivery Charge” or “TDU Delivery Charges.”
-For many residents moving into a new home or reviewing their budget, this fee can be a source of confusion and frustration, especially when it seems to increase despite your best efforts to shop for a low electricity rate.
+For many residents moving into a new home or reviewing their budget, this fee can be a source of confusion and frustration — especially when it seems to continually increase despite your best efforts to shop for a low electricity rate.
+While you have the power to choose your retail electricity provider, these delivery charges are set by your local Transmission and Distribution Utility (TDU) and approved by state regulators.
+We are here to help you decode exactly what these charges are, how to calculate them for your specific usage, and why they are necessary for keeping the lights on across Texas.

-What Is the Oncor Delivery Charge?
+What Is The Oncor Delivery Charge?

 Infographic explaining that the Oncor delivery charge pays for power lines, poles, and smart meter service.